 Receivables in the General Fund and Fire Tax Fund consist of amounts due for services provided, including reimbursement of legal and engineering fees incurred by the Township, payment for inspections and permits, and other fees.
 See Note 5 for a summary of intergovernmental receivables.

-The Township's receivables, other than taxes receivable, at December 31, 2020, are as follows:
+The Township's receivables, other than taxes and intergovernmental receivables, at December 31, 2021, are as follows: